How AI Visibility Monitoring Works: From Scan to Weekly Proof

 1. Capture a baseline

 Start with a scan of your site.
-The goal is not to get a vanity score.
-The goal is to create a baseline for how understandable, crawlable, and recommendable your product is to AI systems today.
+The goal is not a vanity score — it's a baseline for how understandable, crawlable, and recommendable your product is to AI systems today.

 2. Define the prompts that matter